Home > Tours > Africa Tours > Kenya to Vic Falls

 Awake at dawn and embark on a game drive.
 You will head out while the animals are at their most active, then head back to camp for brunch at around 11 am.
 After spending the middle of the day relaxing, just like the animals do, head out again as the day begins to cool.
 You'll return from this second game drive in time for dinner.
 There's also the option of a balloon ride over the park this morning – in place of some of today’s game drives.
 If you have pre-booked this activity, you will be picked up before dawn and driven to the launch site.
 After a safety briefing, glide through the dawn, sometimes at tree height, getting some amazing photo opportunities.
 Sometimes you will ascend, getting an overview of the enormity of the plains and the early morning movements of the teeming herds.
 After landing, indulge in a five-star bush breakfast, then be returned to camp.
 (B/L/D)

 Rise with the sun and enjoy another game drive as you leave the Serengeti in your dust.
 Jump back into your overland vehicle and head for Mto wa Mbu.
-Once camp is set up, join the local community for a guided stroll around the farming areas, milling machine, and local homes and farmlands.
-After, we'll share a local dinner in town and if time permits you may have the oppertunity to watch how it's made with a local cooking demonstration.

 Prepare yourself for a long travel day heading for the Usambara Mountains.
 Stretch your legs during a brief supply stop in Arusha, then jump back in the vehicle and watch the ever-changing scenery, read your favourite book or get to really know your fellow travellers.
 Your base will be Lushoto – an old German colony and home to the Wasambaa people.
 This highland town sits at approximately 1400 metres and this evening you'll camp in the grounds of one of the oldest hotels in Africa.
 (B/D)

 Leaving the mountains behind, travel further south to the coastal town of Kipepeo Beach in Dar es Salaam.
-Your camp at Kipepeo is by the beach, so make the most of it – perhaps take a stroll along the shore after you arrive and settle in.
+Your camp is by the beach, so make the most of it – perhaps take a stroll along the shore after you arrive and settle in.
 (B/L/D)

 Once checked out of your Stone Town accommodation, consider booking in to an optional guided tour of the island's spice plantations, learning all about the history of this town's spice trade.
 You will have the opportunity to smell and taste various spices, such as cinnamon, vanilla and ginger, plus sample some teas made with these spices too.
 After lunch, head to the Northern Beaches, where white sands and sparkling blue seas await.
 This is the Indian Ocean at its best.
 (B)